Resources for Writers and Aspiring Authors

 Beta Readers are there to tell you what they like and what they don’t like, and what they think you should change.
 The first and most important thing to get your head around right off the bat, is that if they’re a good Beta Reader, they’ll be blunt and honest.
 So don’t get offended.
 (Wouldn’t you rather find out half your story sucks from a Beta Reader, instead of finding out it sucks from reviewers online after the book is already published and you can’t change it?)
 The second most important thing to get your head around in the beginning is that your book is NOT perfect, regardless of what you probably think.
 You might have gone through your manuscript a thousand times, and tweaked it to exactly how you love it.
 You might think it’s perfect when you send it off, but don’t fool yourself (and set yourself up for hurt) by thinking, “They won’t find anything I should change.
 They’re going to love it.”
 I hate being the bearer of yucky news, but there’s a 1000% chance you’re wrong.
-Beta Readers will find things they don’t like, and there will be parts that are close and dear to your heart that the betas might suggest you change.
+Beta Readers will find things they don’t like, and there will be parts that are close and dear to your heart that the betas might suggest you change or take out completely.
 If only one Beta Reader suggests a change, you might be okay to leave it if you hate the suggestion (though I almost always change it.)
 However, if two or more betas suggest the same change to your book, change it.
 Try not to panic; just think it through.
 If you really want your book to be the best it can be, you’ll do it.

 If you have a decent following of readers on social media, you can also do a “shout out” for Beta Readers.
 Some people use their own friends or family as Beta Readers, and that’s an okay option, but I suggest using at least a few strangers to go through it as well.
 People who don’t know you will be less worried about offending you, and if you want brutal honesty (I know I do!) then you need to get an unbiased opinion.
 Lucky for me, I have a brutally honest brother who has never let me down as a beta reader.
 Ha!
 (And that’s precisely why I keep going back to him.)

 I suggest doing several rounds of Beta Readers.
 Send your manuscript to 2-6 people (keep in mind that half the Beta Readers you send your book to won’t actually finish it or send you notes.
 This is just how it is, so don’t be offended.
 You likely won’t ever hear from many of your Beta Readers again, but it doesn’t mean your book is bad; people just get busy with life.)
 Once some of those 2-6 get back to you with their thoughts, adjust your manuscript and then send your new version off to 2-6 more people.
 Adjust again, and if you’re still feeling like you need more advice, send it off to 2-6 more.
 I’d give each round of Beta Readers about a month to go through your work.
 (So yes, when planning your publishing timeline, give yourself at least 3 months dedicated solely to Beta Readers, and rewriting your book.)